 10. Trialling ‘learn to trade’ stock market websites: can you get rich quick? – A compelling first-hand account of learn-to-trade courses.
 The last two paragraphs offer an accurate summary of most trading courses.

 Free Websites to Learn How to Trade

-Do not think that you have to spend money to learn the basics of trading.
+You won’t need to spend much at this stage.
 There are many websites filled with quality free content that teaches trading concepts and technical analysis.
 Many of them go beyond the basics as well.

 The websites listed below focus on technical trading which is how I trade.
 The exception is Investopedia which covers a broader spectrum.

 11. Investopedia – This popular financial knowledge website has a section for active traders.
-You can find most trading topics here.
-From basic chart patterns to advanced options trading strategies and valuation models.
+You can find most trading topics here – from basic chart patterns to advanced options trading strategies and valuation models.